 Google Guaranteed.
 This is a badge that shows up on some Google search results with a white check mark in a green circle.
-Businesses must purchase Google Ads to apply for the badge.
-Google will screen the business for qualification into the program.
+Businesses must pass a Google screening and verification process through Local Services Ads to receive the badge.
 If a customer comes to the business through Google and isn’t satisfied with the service, Google might refund what they paid (up to $2,000).
 Google works with the business owner to investigate and resolve the case.

 Reserve with Google.
-A relatively new service, Reserve with Google allows consumers to reserve a table or book a service appointment right from the business’s Google search results.
+Reserve with Google allows consumers to reserve a table or book a service appointment right from the business’s profile.
 For now, Google is limiting this service to dining, ticketed events, fitness and beauty.
 It’s an added online convenience for these types of businesses, and also integrates with Thryv’s online scheduling.

 Local Citations.
 Not the bad kind of citation.
 This term simply refers to any online listing that includes a business’s name, contact information, address, description, and more.
 It’s important to be aware of any local citations about your business so you can ensure they are accurate.

-GMB Insights.
+Business Profile Performance.
 What good is all this work if you cannot measure what’s working?
-Google My Business Insights reports how many people viewed your listing; how and where they found it; any actions they took from your listing (visiting your site or calling your business, for example); and any other actions, such as clicking a Google Post or requesting directions.
+Business Profile Performance, formerly Google My Business Insights, reports how many people viewed your listing; how and where they found it; any actions they took from your listing (visiting your site or calling your business, for example); and any other actions, such as clicking a Google Post or requesting directions.

 What other terms or definitions would help you as you set up your Google My Business listing?
 Tell us in the comments below and we’ll follow up!